FPGA-MAFIA/fpga_mafia/README.md

 # The Many Core Project
-This project aims to design a SOC (System-on-a-Chip) Tile based mesh fabric that can incorporate various functionalities, such as RISCV mini-cores, big-cores, hardware accelerators, and IO devices like UART, keyboard, VGA, DE10-Lite FPGA IO, and more.
+This project aims to design a SOC Tile based mesh fabric that can incorporate various functionalities, such as RISCV mini-cores, big-cores, hardware accelerators, and IO devices like UART, keyboard, VGA, DE10-Lite FPGA IO, and more.

 ## Getting Started